TheCacophonyProject/classifier-pipeline/README.md

 `python cptv-download.py <dir> <user> <password>`

-Now we can build the data set
+Now we can build the data set.
+Move to the src directory.

 `python build.py <dir> --ext ".cptv"`

-And finally train the model
+And train the model

 `python train.py <build name>`

+This will build a model under the default parameters which reflect the production model
 ## Database format

 Load.py will create a hdf5 file (dataset.hdf5) The format of this is described here: